mooxphp/moox/packages/core/README.md

     }
 ```

+## APIs

-## API
+### Core API

-The Core API `api/core` provides all available packages (and their configuration - work-in-progress).
+The Core API `api/core` provides all available packages (and their configuration).

+It is currently not used, and may be changed or removed.

+#### Models API

+The Models API `api/models` provides all available and loaded models.
 It is used by Moox Sync, for example.

-The Core API is work in progress.
+The Models API is work in progress.
 It probably will be secured.

 ## Config